Ramya-Edunuri/Benzinga-Assignment/README.md

+# To run the application
+DO npm install.
+npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.